-Back in 200, when I took a class with Lucille Clifton, my first professor in children’s literature, I have been acutely aware of the lack of non-majority narratives in kids’ books—as well as the need for more diverse individuals in the world of publishing.
+Back in 2003, when I took a class with Lucille Clifton, my first professor in children’s literature, I have been even more aware of the lack of non-majority narratives in kids’ books—as well as the need for more diverse individuals in the world of publishing.
 Teaching in West Africa and experiencing other moments in my personal/family life only solidified my recognition that, on the whole, we need more diverse books (and authors, editors, agents) in our world.

 Fast-forward to 2014, when an online discussion with colleagues turned into an opportunity to network and, ultimately, do something big about the diversity gap.
 I joined forces with several others and we rocked the world with a #WeNeedDiverseBooks Twitter hashtag campaign.

 We Need Diverse Books is now a non-profit organization with several initiatives and partner organizations implementing diversification programs on the ground.
 I am proud to be a part of it, currently serving as the Mentorship Committee chair after more than a year on the Executive Committee board as VP of Outreach.